-Table 2: Ad Library Leaks by Type. ✓: found by our analysis, 0: missed by analysis but found manually, X: not found by either as developers must manually specify the permissions their application needs and they are not restricted to the default permissions declared by Android, there is room for developer error.
-While it's impossible to definitively say that a permission was incorrectly specified without manually reviewing the code, we found a number of permissions that appear to be typographical errors, including "WRITE\EXTERNAL\\STOREAGE," "ACCESS\\COURSE\\LOCATION" and "andoird.permission.ACCESS\\COARSE\\LOCATION".
+Likely Developer Permission Errors Android gives developers the flexibility to define permissions specific to their application to allow the applications to share functionality with other applications in a mediated fashion.
+However, as developers must manually specify the permissions their application needs and they are not restricted to the default permissions declared by Android, there is room for developer error.
+While it's impossible to definitively say that a permission was incorrectly specified without manually reviewing the code, we found a number of permissions that appear to be typographical errors, including "WRITE\EXTERNAL\STOREAGE," "ACCESS\COURSE\LOCATION" and "andoird.permission.ACCESS\COARSE\LOCATION".
 Out of 23,838 there were 551 unique permissions declared.
 Based solely on the permission names and without manual verification, we estimate at least 125 of these to be developer errors.
 These findings support the value of our ability to automatically recover an application's required permissions.

-Two interesting questions arise in response to the permission generation problem: first, are there cases in which developers declare more permissions than they need?
-Secondly, do developers ever declare fewer permissions than they need?
+Two interesting questions can be raised about these results: 1) are developers over privileging their applications and 2) do developers ever under-privilege their applications.
 Currently, our incomplete mapping causes us to occasionally miss the requirement of certain permissions, incorrectly leading us to believe an application declares more permissions than it needs.
 On the other hand, if our mappings are incorrect and we say a method requires a permission when it does not, we may falsely believe an application declares fewer permissions than it needs.
 These two issues make it difficult to calculate exactly how effective we are at recovering permissions, though these issues do not significantly affect our statistics described above.
 While we do not know the exact extent of the occurrence of the above two problems, we do have some concrete examples in which developers have not declared permissions their application needs.
-We may overestimate this value because we consider all code to be potentially callable in order to not miss cases where our lack of Android specific control flow would make us miss leaks.
 While these are only a very small percentage of the total applications, they lend credence to the possibility that there may be more instances of both problems and that this functionality would be of use to developers.